-If you’ve spent much time on investment sites, you may have heard of Fisher Investments or at least its founder, Ken Fisher.
-The firm manages billions of assets under management for tens of thousands of clients.
-That makes it one of the largest independent wealth managers in the U.S.
+If you’ve spent much time learning about investing, you may have heard of Fisher Investments – or at least its founder, Ken Fisher.
+Fisher Investments has billions of assets under management for tens of thousands of clients from individual investors to corporations.

 What Is Fisher Investments?